|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 12: To Hue (UNESCO) via China Beach, Imperial Forbidden City

 Today, we drive to Hue.
 Serving as Vietnam's capital from 1802 - 1945, Hue has traditionally been one of the country's cultural, religious and educational centers.
-We stop at China Beach and then continue on to the Cham Museum in Danang.
+We stop at Da Nang to visit the Cham Museum.

 Day 13: Perfume River Boat Trip - Royal Tombs- Fly to Hanoi